ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chesapeake College Tuition Information

-Usually, colleges raise tuition about 3% each year.
+On average, college tuition rises about 3% year.

 Public colleges and universities receive funding from the state government.
-These institutions offer a lower cost of attendance for those who qualify as Maryland residents.
+These institutions offer a lower cost of attendance for students who are residents of that state.

 Explore other Maryland colleges

-Chesapeake College Room, Board, Fees, and More
+Chesapeake College Housing Expenses, Fees, and More

 Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Chesapeake College.